John Birmingham

-John Birmingham (born 7 August 1964) is a British-born Australian author, known for the 1994 memoir He Died with a Felafel in His Hand, and his Axis of Time trilogy.
+John Birmingham (born 7 August 1964) is a British-born Australian author, known for the 1994 memoir He Died with a Felafel in His Hand, the Axis of Time trilogy, and the well-received space opera series, the Cruel Stars trilogy.

 Early life and education

 Birmingham was born in Liverpool, United Kingdom, but grew up in Ipswich, Queensland, Australia, having moved to the country with his parents in 1970.
-Birmingham received his higher education at Saint Edmund's College in Ipswich and at the University of Queensland in Brisbane.
+Birmingham received his higher education at St Edmund's College in Ipswich and at the University of Queensland in Brisbane.
 Birmingham's only stint of full-time employment was as a researcher at the Australian Department of Defence but he has worked for the television program A Current Affair.

 Career

 Birmingham returned to Queensland to study law but he did not complete his legal studies, choosing instead to pursue a career as an author.
 Birmingham has a degree in international relations and currently lives in Brisbane.

 Writing

 Birmingham was first published in Semper Floreat, the student newspaper at the University of Queensland in Brisbane, writing a series of stories featuring a fictional character named Commander Harrison Biscuit.
 His first paid published work appeared in a student magazine at the University of Queensland.
-He won a young writers award for the Independent, which was edited by Brian Toohey and wrote a number of articles for Rolling Stone and Australian Penthouse magazines.
+He won a young writers award for the Independent, which was edited by Brian Toohey and wrote a number of articles for Rolling Stone Australia and Australian Penthouse magazines.

-In 1994 Birmingham released his sharehouse living memoir He Died with a Felafel in His Hand, which has since been turned into a play, film and a graphic novel.
-The sequel is The Tasmanian Babes Fiasco (Duffy and Snellgrove, 1997), the theatrical version of which was written and produced by 36 unemployed actors.
+In 1994, Birmingham released his sharehouse living memoir He Died with a Felafel in His Hand, which has since been turned into a play, film, and a graphic novel.
+The sequel is The Tasmanian Babes Fiasco (1997), the theatrical version of which was written and produced by 36 unemployed actors.
 In 2011 it was the longest running stage play in Australian history.
 In 2014, three Brisbane filmmakers sought funds to make a film version via crowdfunding.

-His other works include The Search for Savage Henry, a crime novel featuring the character Harrison Biscuit, How To Be A Man, a semi-humorous guide to contemporary Australian masculinity and Off One's Tits, a collection of essays and articles previously published elsewhere.
-He also spent four years researching the history of Sydney for Leviathan: the unauthorised biography of Sydney (Random House, 1999, ISBN 0-09-184203-4).
-It won Australia's National Prize For Non-Fiction in 2002.
+His other works include The Search for Savage Henry, a crime novel featuring the character Harrison Biscuit, How To Be a Man, a semi-humorous guide to contemporary Australian masculinity and Off One's Tits, a collection of essays and articles previously published elsewhere.
+He also spent four years researching the history of Sydney for Leviathan: the Unauthorised Biography of Sydney (Random House, 1999, ISBN 0-09-184203-4).
+It won Australia's National Prize for Non-Fiction in 2002.
 In 2010, the Sydney Theatre Company created a play based upon the non-fiction book Leviathan that focus on the dark side of the evolution of the city of Sydney.